Japanese Cottage and Mainstream Outdoor Brands

 13. EVERNEW

-From humble beginnings out of a small Tokyo shop Evernew has been fabricating cookware for outdoor enthusiasts for more than 90 years.
-These days manufacturing operations are undertaken in Tsubame City, Niigata famed for its skilled metal artisans.
-In the past 20 years Evernew has pushed the envelope when it comes to making some of the lightest and strongest cookware on the market.
-Along with their popular Ultralight titanium pots they also fashion a range of alcohol stoves, mugs, and collapsible water carriers.
+From humble beginnings in a small Tokyo shop, Evernew has been fabricating cookware for outdoor enthusiasts for more than 90 years.
+These days, manufacturing operations are undertaken in Tsubame City, Niigata, famed for its skilled metal artisans.
+In the past 20 years, Evernew has pushed the envelope when it comes to making some of the lightest and strongest cookware on the market.
+Along with their popular Ultralight titanium pots, they also fashion a range of alcohol stoves, mugs, and collapsible water carriers.

 ICON: Evernew Titanium Mug Pot